Double Dipping Courses at WNMU

 5. gonenomad

-gonenomad New Member
+gonenomad Member

 At the community college where I work we often do this with adjuncts.
 We currently have engineers, physical chemists, material scientists, geologists, and meteorologists teaching a conceptual physics class.
 We can pretty much get away with hiring them if they have at least 18 graduate hours of physical science related coursework.